 - a.
-Physical health condition(s) present but are stable and have no or a minimal impact on the child's mental health. - b.
-Cognitive impairment, intellectual disability, developmental delay, neurological condition, or learning and communication disorder present but has no or minimal impact on the child's mental health. - Past experimentation or experience with substance use, but no recent episodes and no impact on the child's mental health.
+Physical health condition(s) present but are stable and have no or a minimal impact on the adolescent's mental health. - b.
+Cognitive impairment, intellectual disability, developmental delay, neurological condition, or learning and communication disorder present but has no or minimal impact on the adolescent's mental health. - Recent episodes of substance use are limited, are not currently causing any concerns, and do not impact the adolescent's mental health.